TADA-A/TADA-A/README.md

 Mutation rates for variant size in each analysis window.
 Under `test_data` folder we provide them as companion files to the window file we provide.
 If you need to generate this files from customized window definition please use this [dockerized workflow](external_tools/mutation_annotation_pipeline.ipynb) powered by [Script of Scripts](https://github.com/vatlab/SOS), a bioinformatics workflow system (Wang and Peng 2018).

-If you are not familiar with Docker, we also provided regular code to generate mutation rates for customized regions.
+*If you are not familiar with Docker, we also provided regular code to generate mutation rates for customized regions*.
 [Click here to see](https://github.com/TADA-A/TADA-A/blob/master/external_tools/base_mutarate_to_wiggle_file.sh)

 Additionally you need to [download (click here)](https://drive.google.com/open?id=13_ofZtsco5SCsqgwdMvZQr_BwBLxffRu) and extract `MS_data.tar.gz` in the `TADA-A` folder to replicate the major analyses performed in the manuscript.
 The link is.